• Skip to primary navigation

 The thing about their Zero Excess policy is that it only covers one accident (which I think is totally fair since it is a very reasonable fee, much lower than what I have seen at other rental companies).

 So we had to decide if we would pay the Zero Excess fee again.
 We had 17 days left, meaning we would have to pay 17*19NZD = 320NZD.
-Definitely money I would have preferred to spent on something more fun.
+Definitely money I would have preferred to spend on something more fun.

-Nevertheless, we decided to purchase the Zero Excess again.
-We just didn’t want to run the risk of having to pay up to 3000NZD dollar.
-If, by some streak of bad luck or my apparently not so good parking skills, we would have another accident it would mean cutting our trip short because we wouldn’t have enough money left for the remaining months.
+If by some streak of bad luck or my apparently not-so-good parking skills, we would have another accident it would mean cutting our trip short because we wouldn’t have enough money left for the remaining months.

-Lesson learned.
-My recommendation about traveling in general is making sure you have a buffer for unforeseen expenses, say 10% of your total budget.
-Because a lot can (and will;-) happen on a long trip and it’s better to be prepared.
+My recommendation about traveling, in general, is to make sure you have a buffer for unforeseen expenses, say 10% of your total budget.

 Mount Ngauruhoe Tongariro Crossing